 Nine women took part and were full of praise for the program as they soaked up knowledge from local mentors.
-Since the graduation in July, Council is pleased that ideas are being brought to life.
-These include bush tucker chai MARNA by Fiona McPherson, Michelle Buggy producing a book titled Ruby Blossom and Vera Fagone opening the Little Feast tea house in Aireys Inlet in November.
+Since bush tucker chai MARNA by Fiona McPherson, Michelle Buggy producing a book titled Ruby Blossom and Vera Fagone opening the Little Feast tea house in Aireys Inlet in November.